 In October 2016, I had an essay published in the Let’s Face It anthology, produced by the Rockingham Writers Centre with funding from Act Belong Commit and Healthway.
-And in late-2017 my first children’s picture book, Every Family is Different, will be published through the Serenity Kids imprint of Serenity Press.
+And in early-2018 my first children’s picture book, Every Family is Different, will be published through the Serenity Kids imprint of Serenity Press.

 I read dozens of books each year, across a broad range of genres, with a preference for quality, character-driven stories that generate an emotional response.
 I also review books for Good Reading magazine, and have interviewed many highly regarded, popular or award-winning authors, including Isabel Allende, Geraldine Brooks, Lisa Genova, Philippa Gregory, Emma Donoghue and the late, great Colleen McCullough.
 This year I’ve added Eric Van Lustbader, Judy Nunn and Robert Drewe to the list of authors I’ve interviewed.

 I’m a passionate advocate for Australian authors and books, particularly those hailing from my home state, Western Australia, and I’m always eager to attend book launches and other events to support those authors.
 I’ve been lucky enough to invite several award-winning authors to my book club, including Craig Silvey.
 Stephen Daisley, Amanda Curtin and Natasha Lester.

-As a volunteer for a local writers’ centre since 2017, I have been part of a dedicated team creating opportunities for artists and writers (and readers) to explore their interests through workshops, presentations, a convention, professional development events, exhibitions, book fairs, networking events and more.
+As a member of and volunteer for a local writers’ centre, I have been part of a dedicated team creating opportunities for artists and writers (and readers) to explore their interests through workshops, presentations, a convention, professional development events, exhibitions, book fairs, networking events and more.